noizy-sthlm/infisical-tutorial/scenario/section3/remedy.md

 Once you've created your account:

 1. **Create a New Project**:
-   - Click "Create Project" or "New Project"
+   - Click "Add New Project"
    - Name it `infisical-tutorial` (or any name you prefer)
-   - Choose your preferred data region
+   - Choose `Secrets Management`

 2. **Set Up Environments**:
    - Create two environments: `dev` and `prod`